Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: STEADY STATES REACHED AFTER LONG TIME

 and

-are eigenstates of the Hamiltonian with eigenvalues $E_{q=0} + 4qN$ for Eq.~(\ref{states_F2N_31}) and $E_{q=0} + 4q(N-1) + q$ for Eq.~(\ref{states_F2N_32}), where $E_{q=0}$ is the eigenvalue for $q = 0$.
-Thus, if the density matrix in Eq.~(\ref{rho_N}) is constructed from the states in Eqs.~(\ref{states_F2N_31}) and (\ref{states_F2N_32}) such that Eq.~(\ref{unitary_zero_expanded}) is satisfied, we obtain a steady state for $q \neq 0$.
+are eigenstates of the Hamiltonian with eigenvalues $E_{q=0} + 4qN$ for Eq.~(\ref{states_F2N_31}) and $E_{q=0} + 4q(N-1) + q$ for Eq.~(\ref{states_F2N_32}), where $E_{q=0}$ is the eigenvalue of the Hamiltonian for $q = 0$.
+Thus, if the density operator in Eq.~(\ref{rho_N_general}) is constructed from the states in Eqs.~(\ref{states_F2N_31}) and (\ref{states_F2N_32}) such that Eq.~(\ref{commutation_zero_general}) is satisfied, we obtain a steady state for $q \neq 0$.